MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-edit-service-csh.md

     - Add a new requirement subgroup by selecting **Subgroup**.
 You can add subgroups inside a subgroup.
     - Add a new resource requirement by selecting **Requirement**.

-   - Select whether the service is **Part of Same** organizational unit, resource tree or location.
+   - Select whether the service is **Part of Same** organizational unit, resource tree, or location.

    - Select the **Organizational Unit** to define the unit to which the selected resource should belong to.
    - Select **Resource Categories**  and select **Resource Characteristics** to define the categories for the resource.
    - Select **Preferred Resource** to display resource options.
-When only preferred resources are selected on a requirement, any one of the available resources from the list of preferred resources will be selected as per the time slot.
-When preferred resources are selected along with the resource category on a requirement, any one of the available resources from the list of preferred resource and which belongs to the resource category will be selected as per the time slot.
+When only preferred resources are selected on a requirement, any one of the available resources from the list of preferred resources are selected as per the time slot.
+When preferred resources are selected along with the resource category on a requirement, any one of the available resources from the list of preferred resource and which belongs to the resource category are selected as per the time slot.
    - Select **Sort Option** to sort according to most and least business impact.
    - Provide **Effort Required**.
-While booking, this option helps you view all the resources who satify the minimum effort requirement.
-For example, if the effort required is defined as 100, only the resources with the capacity value of 100 and more will be displayed in the list while booking the service in the schedule board.
+When you book resources, this option helps you view all the resources that satisfy the minimum effort requirement.
+For example, if the effort required is defined as 100, only the resources with the capacity value of 100 and more are displayed in the list while booking the service in the schedule board.

    You can add complexity to a rule by adding a subrule to it.
    > [!NOTE]